Thursday, 30 April 2015

 Friday, 10 April 2015

-To celebrate the sixth World Circus Day this Saturday April 18, here are 20 fabulous facts about the sawdust circle.
+The circus was invented 250 years ago.
+To celebrate, here are 20 fabulous facts about the sawdust circle.

 1 - The word circus dates from Roman times when arenas such as the Circus Maximus staged chariot races, gladiatorial contests and mock battles.